Life in USA

 Ebel was tiny when I joined them in 1986.
 Only twelve people worked at the main office, including a traveling salesman and a part-time accountant.
 It felt more like a large family than a company.
 Ronnie was the best Director anybody could wish for.
 He was an inspiring leader/motivator and a good communicator.
 Always up-front and honest.
 His goals and directions were clear.
 I had his full support, and he let me develop the service side of the business.
 He used to say: "Look, you are the expert on watches and service.
 I only understand numbers, and I want happy customers."

 Ebel was quite successful and tripled its sales in just a few years.
 I remember the day Ronald shared a bottle of Dom Perignon with us in celebration of the first 1-million-dollar month.
 It was a huge milestone.
 1990 Ebel purchased a 4-story brownstone on 61st Street that became our new headquarters.
 At the same time, Ebel purchased a 3-story brownstone on Madison Avenue and opened its first Boutique.
-The company's success continued year after year.
+The success continued year after year.
 Our marketing/advertising director, Lorrie Greenblatt, brilliantly promoted the brand through corporate TV advertising and sponsorship of major sports events.

 Our service organization grew as well.
 I opened service centers in Beverly Hills and Miami and appointed a dozen authorized service agents in major cities in the US and Canada.
 The service Operation in Manhattan now counted 16 employees.
 PCs were networked with Novell.
 The software evolved over the years and featured many excellent components, including location control that tracked watches as they advanced through the repair process.
-We could pinpoint the whereabouts of a look at any given time.
+We could pinpoint the whereabouts of a specific watch at any given time.
 This allowed managers to react to bottlenecks and trace items.
 Our programmer Dave Shelton was a real asset in developing and improving the programs.
 Working closely with him and seeing the fruits of our labor was a pleasure.
 Dave and I worked many times through the night to have the system ready and working for the following morning.

 Over in Switzerland, my Dad had retired from the Swiss Railroad Company and moved to the Alps, where he and Mom had built a Chalet (mostly with their own hands) over the last ten years.
 My brother Herbert often lent his helping hand during the construction and installed the electrical system.
 The Chalet was in a beautiful setting, overlooking the Simmental Valley.
 Dad was 65 when he decided to get his driver's license and purchase a 4WD Toyota Tercel.
 He and Mom truly enjoyed their retirement years.
 Later, Dad leased the land of adjacent property and became a sheep farmer.
 The animals provided wool, milk, and cheese.
 Mom had half a dozen chickens and tended to the vegetable garden.
 She grew salad, carrots, onions, red beets, celery, and beans.

-Being so close to the lake, we taught them how to swim at an early age.
+Living near a lake, we taught them how to swim at an early age.
 Andreas loved climbing, especially trees, just like when I was a kid!
 I taught him to safely climb a tree, always ensuring the footing was safe, testing for dead branches, and carefully planning the next move.
 Luckily he was a good student, and we never had to worry after that.

 Another time, they discovered my .22 rifle.
 Even though I kept the ammo locked in a safe place, I thought they should learn to safely shoot and handle a firearm.
 This satisfied their curiosity and taught them respect.
-We were having lots of fun shooting beer cans together in the forest.
+We were having lots of fun shooting beer cans in the forest.

 I generally used my vacation (2 weeks) to work on projects at home or be with friends visiting us.
 Some years we would travel to Switzerland to visit family.
 1992 was an exception.
 We splurged on a Club Med Vacation in Punta Cana.
 Ursula and I could relax and enjoy the beach while Andreas and Anina were involved in various activities at the Mini-Club.
 We would enjoy dinner together and watch exciting evening shows.
 The children loved the elaborate food buffets!
 I ran in a 10K race, winning 5th place.
 Andreas and Anina got to do acrobatics on the flying trapeze.
 Seeing them climb the narrow ladder and move onto the tiny platform 50 feet in the air was so scary.
 I will never forget this fantastic vacation.